-Provides position and velocity information for up to four incremental quadrature encoders via SPI.Designed by Crispbotics, Ships from United Kingdom
+Provides position and velocity information for up to four incremental quadrature encoders via SPI.Designed by Crispbotics in United Kingdom

 The QuadQuad PCB allows position and velocity information to be read from up to four incremental quadrature encoders simultaneously via SPI.
 These encoders are typically found on the shaft of a mo...Read More…